Best Apple Watch alternatives Android Central 2022

 - Garmin Pay needs to grow

 It's hard to put the Falster 3 in a specific box because it doesn't really focus on one particular feature or focus.
 It's a stylish 42mm watch in its own right, yet equipped enough to handle a fair bit of functionality.
-Wear OS has its limits, and there's nothing branding can do about that, but in spite of that, this is a nice option for casual use.
+Wear OS has its limits, and there's nothing branding can do about that, but despite that, this is an excellent option for casual use.

 Battery life is average, lasting about a day, which fits right in with a casual smartwatch, as heavy-duty users would probably find that to be a problem here.
 The design and styling are unique and understated all at once, fitting right in for most occasions.
 It is pricey for something that isn't great at one set feature, but it checks enough boxes to be a crowd-pleaser for most.